adamierymenko/kissdb/README.md

 on a peer-to-peer network, log analysis results, rendered web pages, session cookies, auth tokens, etc.

-KISSDB is in the public domain.
+KISSDB is in the public domain as according to the [Creative Commons Public Domain Dedication](http://creativecommons.org/publicdomain/zero/1.0/).
 One reason it was written was the poverty of simple key/value databases with wide open licensing.
 Even old ones like GDBM have GPL, not LGPL, licenses.

 See comments in kissdb.h for documentation.
 Makefile can be used to build a test program on systems with gcc.